Many people get excited when they get to the point in their life where they decide they want to buy a house.

-However, we weren’t smart enough to plan a year out in advance and, in retrospect, that could have really bitten us in the butt if a two specific things weren’t in the optimal ranges.
+However, we weren’t smart enough to plan a year out in advance for our first two homes.
+In retrospect, that could have really bitten us in the butt if two specific things weren’t in the optimal ranges.

 How to Save Thousands of Dollars on Your House

-There is an easy way to save thousands of dollars on your house and it doesn’t even involve negotiating with anyone!
+There is an easy way to save thousands of dollars on your house and it doesn’t even involve negotiating with anyone.
 What is the simple trick?
 This first trick will help you lower your interest rate to the best possible rate.

 Checking and Managing Your Credit

 Having a credit score of above 720 will normally qualify you for the best interest rates available on mortgages.
 If your score is currently below 720 or is close to 720 then you have some major work to do over the next year.

 The first key is pulling your free annual credit report.
-If you don’t know how, check out my guide to pulling your free annual credit report.
+If you don’t know how, visit AnnualCreditReport.com.
 This report will not have your credit score but it will contain all of the information that your credit score is calculated from.

 If you don’t understand the components of your credit score, make sure to read my post to learn more.
 You can’t change the past, but you can change the future to have the best rate possible when you apply for your mortgage.

 Make sure you don’t make a single late payment from now on to keep the largest portion of your credit score high.
 If you have incurred late payments in the past, make sure you set up a system so that they don’t occur any more.
-Be proactive as you can!
+Be proactive as you can.

 In order to get the lowest possible balance on your credit cards make sure to pay down to a zero balance before your statement date, as that is when most credit card companies report your balance to the credit bureaus.

 Don’t close any old accounts to keep your credit history length and average account age as long as possible.
 The only exception is if there is a card with a large annual fee that is prohibitively expensive.

 Finally, don’t apply for any new credit or apply for anything that will result in a credit inquiry.
 This last tip is the easiest 10% of your credit score to keep high.
-No inquiries = more points!
+No inquiries = more points.

 Unfortunately, at this point you really can’t do much about your credit mix, the last category of your credit score.
 You don’t want to apply for any new loans to balance out the mix but you could potentially close some newer credit cards if you have too many.

-To get an idea on how you perform in these categories, and to get an approximation of your credit score (not your actual FICO score) make sure to check out my Credit Sesame review!
-Credit Sesame will give you a grade for each credit score category and give you ways to improve each category.
+To get an idea of how you perform in these categories, and to get an approximation of your credit score (not your actual FICO score) make sure to check out my Chase Credit Journey review.

 Credit Sesame will also give you an approximate credit score, but make sure you realize that the score they provide isn’t your FICO score which your lender may use to determine your mortgage interest rate.

-Now that you know some tips and tricks to get or keep your credit score above the magic 720 number you’re on your way to savings thousands on your next house purchase!
+Now that you know some tips and tricks to get or keep your credit score above the magic 720 number you’re on your way to savings thousands on your next house purchase.
 Putting a little bit of effort into managing your credit can make a huge difference.